 If you want to go above and beyond with your gift, I’d recommend buying a NutriBullet recipe book as well.
 It’s cheap, but can really motivate the gift recipient to get the most out of the blender.

-Just about everyone listens to music on their phone or mp3 player while they train.
+Just about everyone listens to music on their phone while they train.

-Nothing is worse than having crappy barbell collar that won't stay in place and stop the plates from moving around the bar.
+Nothing is worse than having crappy barbell collars that won’t stay in place and stop the plates from moving around the bar.
 It defeats their whole purpose.

-The best type of collar is the clamp style, which is made of a durable, hard plastic material that has a has a lever locking mechanism and quick-release feature.
-They're much easier to use, lock the plates completely in place and last much longer than spring clip collars.
+The best type of collar is the clamp style, which is made of a durable, hard plastic material that has a lever locking mechanism and quick-release feature.
+They’re much easier to use, lock the plates completely in place, and last much longer than spring clip collars.